Inherited Craziness

 5. Andrew Thomas William Padbury, son of Andrew William Padbury and Honora Rose Brown, was born in Islington, in 1894.
 He married Elsie May Payne at St Mary the Virgin, Walthamstow, on 27 Feb 1916.
 Andrew T W Padbury died, aged 72, in 1967, in Braintree, Essex.

-In 1891, Emily Ada Padbury married George Philip Heath in St Pancras, London and Elizabeth Sarah Padbury married John Carpenter Wade also in St Pancras, London.
-Both marriages were in the third quarter of that year.
+Emily Ada Padbury married George Philip Heath in St Pancras, London on 5 Sep 1891; and on the very same date, Elizabeth Sarah Padbury married John Carpenter Wade also in St Pancras, London.
+Double wedding?

-In 1901, George P Heath (33) from Teignmouth, Devon and wife, Emily A Heath were living at 32, Winchester Road, Edmonton, Middlesex.
+In 1901, George P Heath (33) from Teignmouth, Devon and Emily A Heath were at 32, Winchester Road, Edmonton, Middlesex.
 Their third child, George P Heath, was born, in 1898, in Portsea, Hampshire.
 In 1911, they were living at 77 Fore St, Upper Edmonton, Edmonton.
 In 1939 they were at 65 Portland Crescent, Harrow.
 Emily A Heath died in Harrow, on 26 Feb 1960.

 In 1901, John C Wade (29) Plumber and wife Elizabeth S, who also had 3 children then, were living at 24, Kingsdown Road, Islington, London.
 In 1911, they'd gone no further than 28 Kingsdown Road.
 Still in Islington in 1921 and 1939, Elizabeth S Wade died, aged 82, in Hendon in 1955.